Working with a Project Page

 The experiments table

-The experiments table is a customizable list of all experiments associated with a project.
-Use it to open the experiment details pane containing all experiment information, and to work with experiments.
+The experiments table is a customizable list of experiments associated with a project.
+Use it to open the experiment info panel containing the experiment details, and to work with experiments.
 Also, use it as tracking leaderboard to monitor experimentation.

 - TYPE - Type of experiment.
-Trains supports multiple experiments for a variety of workflows, include:
+Trains supports multiple task types for experimentation, and a variety of workflows and use cases.

 - NAME - Experiment name.